 Laura Maria Censabella

-Laura Maria Censabella’s Ensemble Studio Theatre and Alfred P. Sloan commissioned play Paradise is currently receiving its west coast premiere at the Odyssey Theatre (Viola Davis, Julius Tennon and John Cappetta, producers) and was extended at The Matrix Theatre in Los Angeles.
+Laura Maria Censabella’s Ensemble Studio Theatre and Alfred P. Sloan commissioned play Paradise recently completed its sold-out west coast premiere at the Odyssey Theatre (Viola Davis, Julius Tennon and John Cappetta, producers) and was extended at The Matrix Theatre in Los Angeles.
 It premiered at Underground Railway/Central Square Theater in Cambridge, MA in spring 2017 (IRNE Award Best New Play) and was co-produced by Passage Theatre/Luna Stage in fall 2017.
 She won the $10,000 ADAA William Saroyan Human Rights/Social Justice Playwriting Award for her play Carla Cooks The War, and her work has also been produced or workshopped by The Philadelphia Festival Theatre for New Plays, The Women's Project & Productions, The Working Theatre, Portland Stage, Gulfshore Playhouse, m2 productions, Interact Theatre in L.A., the American Living Room Series at The Ohio, the Athena Project, the Belmont Italian American Playhouse (which commissioned her play Some Girls), the Pacific Resident Theatre, The Festival of Faith and Writing at Calvin College, Wide Eyed Productions, and Ensemble Studio Theatre, where she is a member and runs the professional Playwrights Unit.
 Her one act play Interviewing Miss Davis was produced in Ensemble Studio Theatre’s One Act Marathon of Plays.
 Her children’s musical O’Sullivan Stew, written with composer-lyricist Frank Cuthbert, was commissioned and produced by Greene Arts Foundation, and an abridged version toured under the auspices of Urban Stages Outreach.
 Urban Stages then commissioned her musical The Last Pine Tree on Eagle Mountain, (also written with composer-lyricist Frank Cuthbert) which toured for three years.